eduardo-rodrigues/2021-06-14_ESCAPESummerSchool/README.md

 Anything can be altered along the way.

-Note that the notebook uses Python 3, though most (but not all!) packages also support Python 2 for now.
+Note that the notebooks use Python 3, though most (but not all!) packages also support Python 2 for now.

 ## Running everything on your own computer